 Examine as many works and drawings as possible, learn wherever you can: YouTube tutorials or Skillshare classes, drawing exhibitions, read books about design, drawing and illustration.
-You have to become satiated with visual references for your own new and unique style to take emerge.
+You have to become satiated with visual references for your own new and unique style to emerge.

 The classic techniques of sketching will always be in high esteem: this are watercolours, Chinese ink, coloured pencils and pastel.
-But the experience tells me that the easiest, quickest and the most effective tool in interior sketching is markers: they give wonderful results, even when you use them for the first time.
+But experience tells me that the easiest, quickest and the most effective tool in interior sketching is markers: they give wonderful results, even when you use them for the first time.

 Remember, that all customers are guided by their emotions when they make decisions, which is why your portfolio and sketches must be “savoury to the eye”.
-Assess your portfolio one more time and ask yourself: «Would I buy it?» If the answer is «No», burn it and make a spectacular instead!
+Assess your portfolio one more time and ask yourself: «Would I buy it?» If the answer is «No», burn it and make something spectacular instead!

 10. Everyday practice

 Draw every day and train your eye and hand as much as possible.
 If you start practicing every day for approximately 30 minutes, it will take you about 3 weeks to achieve a pretty high level of mastery of your hand and your pictures will start showing confidence which is the main quality of a professional, since you can always tell a pro from a beginner by the confidence of their lines and hatchings.
 Confidence only comes with experience!

 P.S.
 Please share this blog-post with your friends!
 They would be glad you did.
 Thanks in advance, you're awesome!

 © Olga Sorokina, 2017